pkgcraft/pkgcraft.github.io/content/about/_index.md

 - Why does this project exist?
 Isn't portage good enough?

-If one is familiar with Python code, portage's inner workings can be succinctly described as a towering spaghetti pile largely composed of technical debt that often lacks efficiency.
+If one is familiar with Python code, portage's inner workings can be succinctly described as a towering spaghetti pile largely composed of technical debt and inefficiency.
 While this problem has been poked at over the years, Gentoo has largely ignored the underlying issue causing projects like [pkgcore](https://github.com/pkgcore) and [paludis](https://paludis.exherbo.org/) to arise.